 Panasonic GH5 – One of the best all-round cameras on the market

 When it comes to the best cameras for bloggers, you’ll pretty much always find the Panasonic GH5 mentioned.
 The Panasonic GH5 isn’t going to win any beauty pageants but it is a damn good camera otherwise.

 I would say the GH5 is your classic “jack of all trades master at none” type of camera.
 If has a really broad spectrum making it a great camera for bloggers who do a mixture of photo and video.

-The 5-axis image stabilisation is quality on this which is one of the reasons it’s so popular.
+The 5-axis image stabilisation is quality on this which is one of the reasons it’s so popular For in-camera stabilisation, it’s one of the best on the market.
 Also, it can shoot 4K at 60 frames per second, so very good for slow-motion footage.
 Another bonus is the flip-screen which vloggers love.